 15A NCAC 10H .1004 PURCHASE AND SALE OF WILDLIFE

-(a) Except as provided in Paragraphs (b), (c), (d), (e), and (f) of this Rule, it is unlawful for any taxidermist to purchase or sell any wildlife.
+(a) Except as provided in this Rule, it shall be unlawful for any taxidermist to purchase or sell wildlife.

-(b) Any species of nongame wildlife which has been lawfully killed and which may be lawfully bought, sold and possessed may be purchased and sold by a taxidermist without any restriction other than the records required by Rule .1003 of this Section.
+(b) Wildlife resources that have been lawfully killed and that may be lawfully bought, sold, and possessed may be purchased and sold by a taxidermist without any restriction other than the records required by Rule .1003 of this Section.

-(c) Lawfully acquired specimens of fur‑bearing animals, including bobcats, opossum and raccoon taken by hunting, may be purchased only for taxidermy purposes and may be sold only as mounted specimens.
-A fur dealer license is required to purchase furs for resale.
+(c) Lawfully acquired specimens of fur‑bearing animals, bobcats, opossum, and raccoon taken by hunting, may be purchased for taxidermy purposes and sold as mounted specimens.
+A Fur-Dealer License, as specified in G.S.
+113-273, shall be required to purchase furs for resale.

-(e) Nothing in this Section shall prevent a taxidermist from obtaining parts of lawfully acquired game by gift, trade, or purchase from any other taxidermist or person provided that a record is maintained of all such exchanges that identifies the article and includes the name and address of the taxidermist or person from whom the article was obtained; except that no part of any black bear, fox, or wild turkey may be bought or sold under this provision.
-Parts of game acquired under provisions of this Paragraph may be used only for taxidermy purposes and may not be resold.
+(e) Nothing in this Rule shall prevent a taxidermist from obtaining parts of lawfully acquired game by gift, trade, or purchase from any other taxidermist or person, provided that a record is maintained of all such exchanges that identifies the article and includes the name and address of the taxidermist or person from whom the article was obtained.
+No part of any black bear shall be bought or sold under this Paragraph.
+Parts of game acquired under this Paragraph shall be used only for taxidermy purposes and shall not be resold.

-(f) The mounted specimens of commercially‑raised inland game fish or pen‑raised game birds, except wild turkey and grouse, may be sold under authority of the taxidermy license provided that records are maintained by the taxidermist accurately showing the source of all commercially‑raised inland game fish or pen‑raised game birds that are to be mounted, including the name, address, and propagation license number of the supplier.
-Upon sale of a mounted specimen of a commercially‑raised inland game fish or pen‑raised game bird under provision of this Paragraph, the taxidermist shall prepare a receipt showing the name and address of the purchaser and give it to the purchaser to show evidence of his right to possess the specimen.
+(f) The mounted specimens of commercially‑raised game fish or pen‑raised game birds may be sold under authority of the taxidermy license, provided that records are maintained by the taxidermist showing the source of all commercially‑raised game fish or pen‑raised game birds that are to be mounted, including the name, address, and propagation license number of the supplier.
+Upon sale of a mounted specimen of a commercially‑raised game fish or pen‑raised game bird, the taxidermist shall prepare a receipt for the purchaser's records, as evidence of the transaction and right to possess the specimen.
 A copy of the receipt shall be maintained as a part of the taxidermist's records.